What is Cocoa Beantown?

 Are there restrooms available on tours?

-Guests will have limited access to shop and restaurant restrooms on each tour.
+Guests will have limited access to shop and restaurant restrooms on our 2.5+ hour tours.
 This availability will vary greatly depending on the neighborhood.
 The tour guide will be able to assist you with more information regarding this on your specific tour.

 What is the closet T-stop?

-South End tour—Worcester Square on the silver line, or Back Bay on the orange line
+South End tour—Worcester Square on the silver line, or Back Bay Station on the orange line

 Is there parking?